 - scholars studying and/or teaching the history of Christianity at institutions of higher education in the UK and abroad;

 - and institutions and other bodies interested in furthering the study of the history of Christianity.

-The latest volume of Studies in Church History, Religion and the Household, will be available later in April 2014.
+The latest volume of Studies in Church History, Religion and the Household, is now available.

 University of Sheffield, 22-24 July 2014